Najimbacha/MedTime---Pill-Reminder-App/README.md

 ---

-Developed with ❤️ by the MedTime Team.
+Developed with ❤️ by Najim bacha